RenardDesNeiges/CTNN_Policies/README.md

 Open questions, this is quite an open ended project, this is where I store ideas where this might go :
 - Proof Lyapunov stability of a closed loop system with LTCs under specific conditions
 - Study in the effect of network topology and size on the results, which topology to pick to control a complex system
-- Comparison with LSTMs and other RNNs
+- Comparison with LSTMs and other RNNs maybe Neural ODE
 - Comparison of search based v.s. gradient based RL
 - Get this to to work on a more complex environment (pybullet?)